-Question: When is the best time to visit Peru?
+Question: When is the best time to visit Peru for birding?
 Answer: Anytime – Any week!

 Did you know that Kolibri Expeditions runs 5 day modules to various parts of Peru and that they will run these anytime you want, as long as there is a minimum of two people?

 That is exactly what you have been looking for.
 There is even a tour that takes you to the most important archeological sites while you are birding.

 Machu Picchu most popular even for birders!

 So which are the most popular areas to visit in Peru?
 Machu Picchu is #1 by all categories of course.
 You know, it is like Egypt.
 You cannot visit Egypt without seeing the pyramids, right?
 The same with Peru.
 You have to include Machu Picchu.

 Can you include Machu Picchu and also do birding?
 Of course you can.
 Many people don’t realize this.
 At the birding festivals I have attended recently, I have met countless people telling me that they have already been in Peru and seen Machu Picchu.
 Then they add…..”, eh….but it was not a birding trip”.
 What?
 That seems so strange to me!
 Why not combine?
 Birding and Culture!